arturo-j-martinez-ii/tlens/README.md

 SD/microSD USB Adapter [purchase if your computer doesn't have an SD/microSD card reader]: https://www.amazon.com/s?k=microsd+card+adapter+for+pc

-50000mAh Power Bank [ensure it can output 5V and 3+A (get as close to 5A as possible)]: https://www.amazon.com/s?k=50000mah+power+bank
+50000mAh Power Bank [you can use any, ensure it can output 5V and 3A+ (get as close to 5A as possible)]: https://www.amazon.com/s?k=50000mah+power+bank

 Wires to connect OLED to Pi: _In Progress_